andreabonvini/Notes/AI_Fundamentals.md

 - *model*
   In Propositional Logic, a model is an assignment of truth values to all propositional symbols.
 - *satisfiability*
   a sentence is satisfiable if and only if there is a model that satisfies it.
   A model satisfies a sentence if the sentence is true under the assignment.
 - *entailment*
-  Sentence alpha entails sentence beta if and only if every model of alpha is also a model of beta.
+  A set of sentences (called premises) *logically entails* a sentence (called a conclusion) if and only if every model that satisfies the premises also satisfies the conclusion.

+#### Put a proposition in Conjunctive Normal Form

+1. Eliminate implications
+2. Move not inwards
+3. Standardize variables
+4. Skolemize
+5. Drop universal  quantifiers
+6. Distribute OR over AND